Climate Change and Food Security

 The science of the effect of global climate change on food is based on climate crop model results.

-Only the main cereal crops so far are included in assessments
+Only the main cereal crops have been included in assessments.

 The science of risk and risk assessment should be applied to climate change and food security.